The Vanishing Shadows: Vietnamese Children Trafficked into Europe’s Underbelly

 “We have intervened in support of several investigations into the trafficking of Vietnamese children sold for the purpose of forced labor, prostitution, criminality or begging. . . .
 The majority of the victims have been identified in France, the Netherlands and England”

-— Europol (quoted in Investigate Europe)
+โ€” Europol (quoted in Investigate Europe)

 Common trafficking routes (ECPAT)

-The UK also has a unique source of children for smugglers to grab — private schools.
+The UK also has a unique source of children for smugglers to grab โ€” private schools.
 In addition to the usual scene of smuggled refugee children, the UK has recently seen scandals come to light where children enter the UK on student visas, ostensibly to attend various private schools before vanishing like the rest (Herrmann).
 The Mill has identified at least 27 Vietnamese minors who disappeared from high schools and colleges between 2015 – 2020 including eight from Chelsea Independent College alone; while some argue the number is likely double that.
-The families receive money from traffickers and pay the fees for the first term (between £3,000 – £10,000).
+The families receive money from traffickers and pay the fees for the first term (between ยฃ3,000 – ยฃ10,000).
 The child leaves before the second term and repays the debt + interest to the traffickers.
 They are entering on a Tier-4 Visa which does not require an English exam, allowing smugglers to bring in children who do not speak the language and cannot communicate properly with their teachers (Herrmann).

 Regardless of whether they come on lorries and boats or through the school systems, their fates are tragic.
 Most upon arriving in Britain are forced into work in a variety of black market jobs including prostitution or unskilled labor in nail salons, massage parlors, restaurants, garment factories, construction, etc. (Lankasri).

 Drug traffickers are naturally one of the largest consumers as Vietnamese gangs are a significant trader in the UK (Judah).
 In the past, illegal drugs were produced abroad and imported into the UK, but this became more risky as border controls and technology improved.
-Instead, they now find it safer to import forced labor and then produce the drugs domestically for export (ECPAT).
-Consequently, the children and young adults (often males) are imprisoned 24 hours a day in homes or buildings with reconstructed wiring and heating systems to monitor the growth and production of cannabis plants.
+Instead, drug trafficking organizations now find it safer to import forced labor and then produce the drugs domestically for export (ECPAT).
+Consequently, the children (often males) are imprisoned 24 hours a day in homes or buildings with reconstructed wiring and heating systems to monitor the growth and production of cannabis plants.
 They live in unsafe, unsanitary conditions with dangerous electricity systems, constantly darkened windows and doors to keep light and eyes away from the plants, locked into buildings they cannot escape from (Nguyen).

 “One Vietnamese boy who disappeared left a note ‘apologizing profusely’ to his foster carers. . . .
 He felt very guilty about leaving but he said, ‘They’re threatening my sister.
 I have to go’. . . .
 That’s what modern slavery is.
 It’s not always chains, people locked in.
 It’s a mental form of control.”

-Chloe Setter (Head of Advocacy, Policy, and Campaigns at ECPAT)
+โ€” Chloe Setter (Head of Advocacy, Policy, and Campaigns at ECPAT)

 Many care centers seem to place the blame fully on the shoulders of the victims, arguing they cannot be expected to constantly monitor those who want to leave.
 However, there are also many stories of victims who escaped and sought help that were ultimately turned away or threatened by care staff and police officials (Einashe).
 There is some issue over the fact that western staff and officials often find it difficult to place the age of Asian victims, particularly those in the teenage years; and many adults are trained to claim to be minors to avoid legal ramifications (Carson).

 Once in their prisoners’ hands, few of the slaves are ever paid for the work they do and those who are receive mere pittances (far below minimum wage).
 Occasionally traffickers send money home, but only to recruit new victims.
-The children are usually relocated away from the large cities to less populated regions like Nottingham and Northampton where the police forces are not as equipped with the tools to protect them.
+Victims are moved to quieter, less populated areas like Nottingham or Northampton, where police lack sufficient resources to tackle the issue.
+If recovered, many are prosecuted as criminals, deported with records, and reabsorbed into Vietnamโ€™s crime cyclesโ€”60% of traffickers there were once victims according to Vietnam’s Ministry of Public Security (Nguyen).

 “To my knowledge, there’s never been a prosecution of a Vietnamese trafficking gang for bringing children in for this purpose . . . .We’ve actually locked up, prosecuted and convicted more victims unlawfully than we have prosecuted those that are exploiting them”

-Chloe Setter (Head of Advocacy, Policy, and Campaigns at ECPAT)
+โ€” Chloe Setter (Head of Advocacy, Policy, and Campaigns at ECPAT)

 *For more information, read the report by Investigate Europe (Link).